-The program makes readily available to the adoptee and the adoptive parent(s) upon request all non-identifying information in its custody in accordance with applicable legal requirements and contractual obligations.
+The organization makes readily available to the adoptee and the adoptive parent(s) upon request all non-identifying information in its custody in accordance with applicable legal requirements and contractual obligations.

-AS 12.08
+AS 13.02

-The program ensures that personal data gathered or transmitted in connection with an adoption is used only for the purposes for which the information was gathered and safeguards sensitive individual information.
+The organization ensures that adoption records and personal data are used only for the purposes for which the information was gathered and safeguards sensitive individual information.

-AS 12.09
+AS 13.03

-In the event that the program ceases to provide or is no longer permitted to provide adoption services, it has a plan for:
+If the organization ceases to provide adoption services, it has a plan for:

 transferring custody of adoption records that are subject to retention or archival requirements to an appropriate custodian and ensuring the future accessibility of those adoption records, and

-transferring open cases to other programs.
+transferring open cases to other organizations.

 Interpretation: It can be helpful to detail transfer plans in an agreement with another adoption service provider in advance and to plan for how clients may be provided with choices in the transfer process.
 The plan should also address the refunding of fees paid for services not yet rendered and expenses not yet incurred.